 The Museum is digitizing its oral history collection.
 You can explore featured recordings via our Oral History Digital Collection.

+Become a virtual volunteer!
 Help the Museum transcribe documents in our collection to protect and preserve information held within thousands of archival materials here in the Archives.
 Get started here.

 Can’t make it to Kennebunk?
 We’re happy to help!
 With archival digitization equipment, we have the ability to send most materials (especially photography requests) via email.
 Museum staff and volunteers will research your question(s) and respond in a timely manner.